himanshuBlockchain/web3/README.md

 # fetchContractAddressScript
-Here we can learn about Webcrawling in script1_chrome.js and also how to use that data to fetch details script1_node.js
+Here we can learn about Webcrawling in script1_chrome.js and also how to use that data to fetch details script1_node.js I have used : https://www.coingecko.com/en/exchanges/sushiswap_arbitrum for data crawling